RubenVot/RVAlertViewWithBlocks/README.md

 ##Installation
 The code is provided as a part of an example project.

-To use it just copy the RVAlertViewWithBlocks class to your project.
+Just copy the RVAlertViewWithBlocks class to your project.